 Most of the sleep complaints are difficulty in falling asleep (=sleep onset) but also maintaining sleep due to irregular awakenings, both contributing to a shortened night sleep.
 People affected by ASD already have numerous difficulties engaging in social interaction, and lack of sleep can make this even worse by causing daytime impairments such as increased hyperactivity and irritability, greater anxiety and higher sensory sensitivity.

-Aetiology of insomnia in children with ASD
+Etiology of insomnia in children with ASD

 Many factors may play a role in insomnia in ASD children with genetic, environmental, immunological and neurological factors thought to have a key role.